jqnatividad/qsv/README.md

 QuickSilver's non-goals are to be:
 * **As Small as Possible** - qsv is designed to be small, but not at the expense of performance, features, composability, portability, usability, security or maintainability.
 However, we do have a `qsvlite` variant that is ~13% of the size of `qsv` and a `qsvdp` variant that is ~12% of the size of `qsv`.
 Those variants, however, have reduced functionality.
+Further, several commands are gated behind feature flags, so you can compile qsv with only the features you need.
 * **Multi-lingual** - qsv's messages are English-only.
 There are no plans to support other languages.
 However, it does support UTF-8 encoded CSVs, supports alternate delimiters, and its `apply whatlang, thousands and eudex` operations supports different languages and country conventions, so you can use it with non-English CSVs.